AnastasiaTsav/Social-Media-Network-Aggregator/README.md

 # Social-Media-Network-Aggregator

-The project is an assesmetnt for University studies (2020-2021) in Android Studio with Java.
+The project is an assesment for University studies (2020-2021) in Android Studio with Java.
 We make a
 Social Media Aggregator which allows the user the following actions:
 -See the trending hashtags on twitter in Greece, select one and see details.